Canadian Women Film Directors Database

 Directed by Nell Shipman and Bert Van Tuyle

-United States, 1922 (fiction, 117 minutes, black and white)
+United States, 1923 (fiction, 117 minutes, black and white)

 Film Description:

 "In The Grub-Stake, Shipman plays Faith Diggs, a beautiful young woman who supports herself and her ailing father by taking in laundry and modelling for artists.
-Enter the villian Leroy who agrees to back her plan to open a laundry in gold rush country.
+Enter the villain Leroy who agrees to back her plan to open a laundry in gold rush country.
 Once in the Klondike, Faith discovers Leroy's true and dastardly schemes.
 Faith flees with her father in a dogsled and gets hopelessly lost.
 A series of Shipman's trademark animal and wilderness scenes ensue before Faith is rescued in what Shipman described as a 'sockeroo finish.'"

 -- Toronto International Film Festival Group (source)